gugazimmermann/dragonspage/article2.md

 ## Frontend

-We have a lot of dragons to show, so let's try to show to Mary a better looking website.

-Move to `frontend/` and remove Bootstrap, we dont want it anymore `npm uninstall bootstrap react-bootstrap`, now install Material-UI `npm install @material-ui/core @material-ui/lab`.
+We have a lot of dragons to show, so let's try to show to Mary a better-looking website.
+Move to `frontend/` and remove Bootstrap, we don't want it anymore `npm uninstall bootstrap react-bootstrap`, now install Material-UI `npm install @material-ui/core @material-ui/lab`.

 Open `frontend/public/index.html` and replace the line *<title>* with these two lines: